CHRISTIANS COME HOME

 For approximately 1,000 years, there existed one, universal Christian Church of God, throughout the known world, founded by our Lord and Savior, guided by the Holy Spirit, and preserved by the blood of the martyrs and the defenders of the one Faith .

 Tragically, in the 11th century, the bishop (Pope) of Rome, claiming an unprecedented universal authority over the whole Church and over his brother bishops, alienated himself from the other four Patriarchates and took the Christians of western Europe with him.
-This is known as the “Great Schism.”
-The result was a separate body claiming to be the Church, but increasingly isolated from the Christian East.
+(The Pope had also unilaterally accepted an unauthorized and theologically misleading addition to the Nicene Creed.)
+Known as the “Great Schism,”this tragic event resulted in the creation of a separate body claiming to be the Christian Church.
+And over the centuries this body became increasingly isolated and distinct from what, at the time, was majority of Christians in the East.

 Over the next five centuries, more innovations were introduced into this new, distinct body.
 Thus, five Hundred years after the Great Schism, the Protestant Reformation begin from within this same western Christian body.
-And although sincere and earnest in seeking out the ancient and original Christian way, yet without an organic connection to it, the reformers could not agree on what was authentic Christian teaching and practice.
-The reformation quickly splintered into hundreds of divergent Christian bodies and theologies.
+And although sincere and earnest in seeking out the ancient and original Christian way, but now without an organic continuity with it, the reformers could not agree on what was authentic Christian teaching and practice.
+The Protestant Reformation quickly splintered into hundreds of divergent Christian bodies and theologies.
 All claimed to be following the Bible.
-Martin Luther, the initiator of the reformation, lamented that he had exchanged one Pope for 1,000 popes!
+Martin Luther, the initiator of the reformation, lamented that he had exchanged one Pope for 1,000 popes (i.e. Christian leaders who interpreted the Bible in their own unique way)!

 Today it is estimated that there exists over 40,000 distinct denominations.
 How far we have traveled from Christ’s prayer, “that they may be one.”
-And what a tragedy and travesty that this sad state of innumerable “schisms” has become accepted as the norm and even the ideal.
+And what a tragedy and travesty that this sad state of innumerable “schisms” has become accepted as the norm and even a celebrated ideal.

 In love and zeal for “the faith once delivered to the saints” (Jude 1:3), we invite you to “come home” to the Church of your forefathers.
 If you are a Christian believer, the history of the Orthodox Church is your history.
 Those who kept the faith throughout the first ten centuries and beyond are your teachers and leaders.
 “Remember your leaders, those who spoke to you the word of God; consider the outcome of their life, and imitate their faith” (Heb.
 13:7).

 We are not personally perfect; far from it!
+We are sinners seeking an ever deepening union with God through repentance and faith.
 But we have been blessed to have either inherited or found this ancient and original Church, where the Holy Trinity is worshipped and is so palpably present.
 We simply invite you to “come and see” (Jn.
-1:39, 46) this treasure which is known as the Orthodox Church.
+1:39, 46) this treasure which is known as the Orthodox Christian Church.